 - It’s best to match your the dressiness of your partner’s attire.
 Finally, the extravagance of the your partner’s attire should be taken into consideration.
 If your fiancé(e) is wearing something very formal or very informal, then you should choose a complementary look.

-Religious & Cultural Attire
+Religious and Cultural Attire

 If your religious or cultural ceremony requires different formalwear beyond a traditional Western look, you will most likely be seeking out a specialty clothier or tailor who can craft the traditional wedding garments you need.
 These experts, along with any knowledgeable family and friends you might bring along, can help you select and get fitted for the outfit(s) you’ll wear on your wedding day.